OpenMined/PyDentity/projects/opus/README.md

 <img src="images/instructions1.png" alt="drawing" width="300"/>

 Begin the tutorials from the Opus Notebook.
 Notebooks mount their respective directories in './demo'.
+Method 2 has been completed.
 Enjoy!